TileDB-Inc/TileDB/CONTRIBUTING.md

 ### Pull Requests:

-- `dev` is the development branch, all PR’s should be rebased on top of the latest `dev` commit.
+- `main` is the mainelopment branch, all PR’s should be rebased on top of the latest `main` commit.

 - Commit changes to a local branch.
 The convention is to use your initials to identify branches: (ex.
 “Fred Jones” , `fj/my_bugfix_branch`).
 Branch names should be identifiable and reflect the feature or bug that they want to address / fix.
 This helps in deleting old branches later.

 - Make sure the test suite passes by running `make check`.

-- When ready to submit a PR, `git rebase` the branch on top of the latest `dev` commit.
+- When ready to submit a PR, `git rebase` the branch on top of the latest `main` commit.
 Be sure to squash / cleanup the commit history so that the PR preferably one, or a couple commits at most.
 Each atomic commit in a PR should be able to pass the test suite.

 - Run the limiting / code format tooling (`make format`) before submitting a final PR.
   Make sure that your contribution generally follows the format and naming conventions used by surrounding code.